legumeinfo/graphql-server/README.md

 ### Local
-The following instructions describe how to setup you local environment for running the server in both development and production mode.
+The following instructions describe how to setup your local environment for running the server in both development and production mode.
 See the `package.json` file for other commands.

 #### Setup